TanvishGG/Discord-Mini-Games.js/docs/index.md

 # Introduction

-Hello, Thank you for using this library.
-This Paclage is made for easy implementation of mini-games inside discord using discord.js-v14
+- This Paclage is made for easy implementation of mini-games inside discord using discord.js-v14
+- Multiple customization Options are available.
+- Supports Functions that can execute on win/lose

 ## Available Games And Docs
 1. [RockPaperScissors](./rock-paper-scissors)